aldivaca/java-bootcamp/README.md

      * Cash: no information is required.

-2. Add the following discount depending on the payment type
+2. Add the following discount depending on the payment type (STRATEGY)

      * 10% by Credit Card.